 \section{Abstract}

 We demonstrate that non-diffusive, fluid-like heat transport, such as heat backflowing from cooler to warmer regions, can be induced, controlled, and amplified in extreme thermal conductors such as graphite and hexagonal boron nitride.
-We employ the viscous heat equations, \textit{i.e.} the thermal counterpart of the Navier-Stokes equations in the laminar regime, to show with first-principles quantitative accuracy that a finite thermal viscosity yields steady-state heat vortices, and governs the magnitude of transient temperature waves.
+We employ the viscous heat equations, i.e., the thermal counterpart of the Navier-Stokes equations in the laminar regime, to show with first-principles quantitative accuracy that a finite thermal viscosity yields steady-state heat vortices, and governs the magnitude of transient temperature waves.
 Finally, we devise strategies that exploit devices' boundaries and resonance to amplify and control heat hydrodynamics, paving the way for novel experiments and applications in next-generation electronic and phononic technologies.

-\textit{Introduction.---}Crystals with ultrahigh thermal conductivity, such as graphite\cite{schmidt_pulse_2008,balandin_thermal_2011,fugallo_thermal_2014,machida_phonon_2020} and monoisotopic layered hexagonal boron nitride (h$^{11}$BN) \cite{jiang_anisotropic_2018,yuan_modulating_2019}, are critical for copious thermal-management applications in e.g. electronics and phononics \cite{qian_phonon-engineered_2021,moon_hexagonal_2023}.
+\textit{Introduction.---}Crystals with ultrahigh thermal conductivity, such as graphite \cite{schmidt_pulse_2008,balandin_thermal_2011,fugallo_thermal_2014,machida_phonon_2020} and monoisotopic layered hexagonal boron nitride (h$^{11}$BN) \cite{jiang_anisotropic_2018,yuan_modulating_2019}, are critical for copious thermal-management applications in, e.g., electronics and phononics \cite{qian_phonon-engineered_2021,moon_hexagonal_2023}.
 These materials are also of fundamental scientific interest, since they can host heat-transport phenomena that violate Fourier’s diffusive law \cite{chen_non-fourier_2021,huang_observation_2022,Huberman2019,Jeong2021}.
 For example, striking hydrodynamic-like phenomena such as temperature waves---where heat transiently backflows from cooler to warmer regions---have recently been observed in graphite up to $\sim$200~K \cite{Ding2022}\footnote{Specifically, Ref.~\cite{Ding2022} observed temperature oscillations at temperatures as high as 200 K in isotopically purified graphite, while the pioneering works \cite{Huberman2019,Jeong2021} observed temperature oscillations around 80-100~K in graphite at natural isotopic abundance}.
-While these phenomena hold great potential for heat-management technologies \cite{qian_phonon-engineered_2021,chen_non-fourier_2021}, they are weak and challenging to observe; thus, exploiting them requires unraveling the fundamental physics determining their emergence, and understanding how to amplify them.
+While these phenomena hold great potential for heat-management technologies \cite{qian_phonon-engineered_2021,chen_non-fourier_2021}, they are weak and challenging to observe.
+Thus, technologically exploiting heat hydrodynamics requires unraveling the fundamental physics determining its emergence and how to control it.